mathewmorris/magic-vault/README.md

 1. If `verifyCollectionOwnership` resolves:
     - update collection `deletedAt` field to `null`
 2. return collection

+### `destroy30DaysOld` procedure
+1. If collections exists that have `deletedAt` older than 30 days
+    - run deleteMany mutation with list of collectionIds
+2. return number of deleted collections

 ### `verifyCollectionOwnership` API utility
 - if single collection exists: